racinmat/anime-style-transfer/notes.md

-install cmake manually by `conda install -c anaconda cmake` clone https://github.com/BTNC/distro-win.git then follow win instructions, but for beware problems with outputting things to files check zips, and maybe download them by hand if they are not downloaded correctly
+install cmake manually by `conda install -c anaconda cmake` clone https://github.com/BTNC/distro-win.git then follow win instructions, but for beware problems with outputting things to files download zips manually, there is problem with them